 Welcome to RAMM Software

-RAMM Software provides exceptional Road Assessment and Maintenance Management software to RCAs, their consultants and their contractors.
-We are committed to the continuous improvement of the RAMM suite, as our aim is to deliver to our customers, the most productive software experience, at the best possible price.
+RAMM Software provides exceptional asset, work, and field management software to local governments, national authorities, consultants, and contractors throughout Australia, New Zealand, and Fiji.
+We’re committed to the continuous improvement of the RAMM suite as we aim to give our customers the most productive software experience, at the best possible price.

 RAMM is deployed through a hosted solution to nearly 300 clients throughout Australia, NZ and Fiji.
-This includes all 66 NZ Road Controlling Authorities (RCAs) as well as the New Zealand Transport Agency (NZTA).
-In addition, it is used by engineering consultancies providing services to these RCAs, numerous contracting companies performing road maintenance services, well over 100 local authorities in WA, and by Australian RCAs such as the cities around Melbourne (VicRoads), and the cities of Adelaide and Marion in SA.
+This includes all 66 NZ Road Controlling Authorities (RCAs) and the New Zealand Transport Agency (NZTA).
+It is also used by engineering consultants providing services to these RCAs, numerous road maintenance contracting companies, well over 100 local authorities in WA, and by Australian RCAs such as the cities around Melbourne (VicRoads), and the cities of Adelaide and Marion in SA.

 Latest from RAMM